-The Mississippi and Central Flyway Councils recommend the use of the standard (or "moderate") season package of a 15-bird daily bag limit and a 70-day season for the 2009-10 mourning dove season in the States within the Central Management Unit.
-The daily bag limit could be composed of mourning doves and white-winged doves, singly or in combination.
-The Councils also recommended changing the opening date for dove hunting in the South Zone in Texas to the Friday nearest September 20, but not earlier than September 17.
+The Mississippi and Central Flyway Councils recommend the use of the standard (or "moderate") season package of a 15-bird daily bag limit and a 70-day season for the 2012-13 mourning dove season in the States within the Central Management Unit.
+They also recommended that the Special White-winged Dove Area in Texas be expanded to Interstate Highway 37 in the 2013-14 season.

-The Pacific Flyway Council recommended use of the "moderate" season framework for States in the Western Management Unit (WMU) population of mourning doves, which represents no change from last year's frameworks.
+The Pacific Flyway Council recommended use of the "moderate" season framework for States in the Western Management Unit (WMU) population of doves, which represents no change from last year's frameworks.